kevinstl-org/apiease-docs/docs/docs/request-types/flow-requests.md

 ---
-title: Flow request configuration
+title: Flow Requests
 description: Configure APIEase Flow trigger/action requests and parameter mappings.
 ---
-# Flow request configuration
+# Flow Requests

 Flow requests allow you to securely trigger or continue a Shopify Flow workflow.
 You can pass data into the Flow from your storefront, a webhook, or another request, enabling flexible and secure automation without exposing any sensitive information.